cornell-colab/SGFDH-2022/W7 Public Digital Humanities/Game plan.md

-# Public Digital Humanities
+# The Internet & Digital Public Humanities
-Instructor: Iliana Burgos

 ## Before the session